Flight-Free-UK/flight_free_uk_website/source/posts/should-i-offset-my-flight.html.markdown

 Of course, tree planting isn’t the only offset scheme out there.
 A popular o﻿ffsetting project is providing [clean cookstoves for communities](https://mukurustoves.org/) in countries across Africa.
 There is no doubt that these schemes are hugely beneficial to the communities involved, both from the users’ point of view and the planet.
 What doesn’t feel right is that we should pay for other people to reduce their emissions so we can avoid reducing our own.

+> It doesn’t feel right to pay for other people to reduce their emissions so we can avoid reducing our own.

 #### Cost

 T﻿he Grantham Institute calculates that a [realistic carbon price](https://www.lse.ac.uk/granthaminstitute/wp-content/uploads/2019/05/GRI_POLICY-REPORT_How-to-price-carbon-to-reach-net-zero-emissions-in-the-UK.pdf) would be £160 per tonne by 2025 (£50 per tonne in 2020).